ByGGy/easy-roll/README.md

 ### For Devs

-To build a version locally, run `npm run package` then `npm run make`.
+To build a version locally, run `npm run package`.

+To make an installer locally, run `npm run make`.
 _(it is not necessary to provide the `.nupkg` file with the installer)_

 ### Links